 Maths sessions are highly interactive, with a progressively challenging pitch and appropriate pace that enable pupils to learn, practise and consolidate.
 Lessons are based on ongoing assessment, with lots of individual whiteboard work that enables the teacher to use responsive teaching, supporting each individual child’s learning journey and moving the class on when they are ready to do so.
 We ensure that a range of practical resources are readily available in the classroom to support the children, and children demonstrate this understanding in concrete, pictorial and abstract representations, as appropriate to the age and stage of their working.

 Times tables are key to speed and accuracy in many mathematical areas, therefore we believe in building these skills as early as possible, and our KS2 children enjoy working towards their times table reward certificate.

 As a school, we recognise the importance of the parental role in securing each child’s success.
 Therefore, we offer parent workshops which explain the calculation methods that we use in school, so that they can be fully involved in their child’s learning.

-We have happy and engaged mathematicians at the school, and, in our first year as an academy within the Trust, we have already made a great improvement to our pupil’s Maths outcomes, with progress of our pupils on exit from the school at national levels and above Northamptonshire levels.
+We have happy and engaged mathematicians at the school, and have seen great improvement to our pupils’ Maths outcomes, with progress of our pupils on exit from the school at national levels and above Northamptonshire levels.